JeffersonLab/solid_release/howto_evgen.md

 jlab ifarm has been upgraded to Almalinux9 as of 2025

-# run generators on ifarm
+# run generators in container on ifarm
 --------------------
 * cd your_work_dir on ifarm
 * setenv location /scigroup/cvmfs/halla/solid/soft